Boston Car Accident Lawyers Experienced in Cell Phone-Related Crashes

 Liability of Drivers Who Use Cell Phones and Cause Accidents

-While Massachusetts drivers are not banned from all cell phone use, they can still be held liable for accidents they cause.
+While Massachusetts drivers can use cell phones under the law, they can still be held liable for car accidents they cause.
 Cell phone use drastically reduces a driver's concentration and response time.
 Drivers have a responsibility to focus on the road and operate with reasonable care.